Ball Python Care 101 for Beginners

 Like many reptiles, ball pythons like it hot!
 They should have a heat source to create a basking area as well as an under tank heating pad to help create a stable, gradual temperature gradient in their enclosure.

-The cool side of the enclosure should not drop below 75°F. The temperature should then increase steadily so the warm side of the enclosure sits at around 85°F.
+You need to create a thermal gradient with the enclosure increasing steadily from the cool side of the enclosure (which should not drop below 75°F) to the warm side of the enclosure sitting at around 85°F.

-In addition to the heat mat, your ball python needs a basking spot at the far end of the warm side of their enclosure that constantly sits at around 90°F. The basking spot can be created by a heat lamp or a ceramic heat emitter.
+In addition to the heat mat or heat pad, your ball python needs a basking spot at the far end of the warm side of their enclosure that constantly sits at around 90°F. The basking spot can be created by a heat lamp or a ceramic heat emitter.

 Humidity

-To maintain the humidity in your snake’s enclosure, you can either manually mist the inside of the tank, its substrate, and other surfaces every day with a simple spray bottle or install an automatic misting system.
+To maintain the right humid conditions in your snake’s enclosure, you can either manually mist the inside of the tank, its substrate, and other surfaces every day with a simple spray bottle or install an automatic misting system.

-The temperature and humidity need to be monitored constantly.
-You can do this by installing a combined thermometer and hygrometer in the enclosure.
+The humidity needs to be monitored constantly with a humidity gauge.
+Alternatively, you can install a combined thermometer and hygrometer in the enclosure.

 UVB Lighting and Photocycles

-Ball pythons do not need special UVB lighting because they are nocturnal snakes.
+Ball pythons do not need special UVB lighting because they are nocturnal or crepuscular (active during dawn and dusk) snakes.
+The ambient light entering their enclosure will provide all the light they need to move around their enclosure.

 They do, however, need a proper photocycle each day.
 This simply means they need to have a period of light and a period of dark, each lasting about 12 hours each day, in order to be healthy.
 This means if your basking spot or heat source is a light, it must be turned off at night so as to not interrupt their nocturnal behavior.